vele616/monorepo/packages/jobboard/website/content/jobs/senior-ruby-engineer-analytics-team-remote-eu-chartmogul-bbZPJ.md

 jobType: "software"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/chartmogul"
 companyWebsite: "https://chartmogul.com/"
-summary: "ChartMogul intends to hire a new senior ruby engineer.
+summary: "ChartMogul intends to hire a new Senior Ruby Engineer.
 If you have 4+ years of professional experience as a backend engineer, with at least 2 of them in developing high traffic web applications, consider applying."
 summaryBackup: "To apply as a senior ruby engineer at ChartMogul, you preferably need to have some knowledge of: #rubylang, #rustlang, #rails."
-featured: 20
+featured: 10
 ---

 ## Job description